Brosa1/tcore-docs/docs/plugins/create/lifecycle.md

 ## Errors during onLoad and onDestroy

-Sometimes an error in your code may result in an Error being thrown in the `onLoad` or `onDestroy` functions of a Module, or maybe you meant to throw because you have not received the correct `configs` from your Plugin's UI.
+Sometimes an error in your code may result in an Error being thrown in the `onLoad` or `onDestroy` functions of a Module, or maybe it meant to throw one because it had not received the correct `configs` from your Plugin's UI.

 In either case, errors may happen in these functions and that's acceptable.
-If an error occurs in those functions, the plugin will still be loaded normally and its state will still be `started`.
+If an error occurs in these functions, the plugin will still be loaded normally and its state will still be `started`.

 However, the Module will have its state as `stopped` and the error will appear in the `Plugin Configuration`